Welcome to the Science and Sustainability Education

 "Especially in societies like Switzerland, which are poor in raw materials and rich in knowledge, we need to enable young people to understand their environment and to actively shape it.
 Central issues here include climate change, the growing scarcity of raw materials and global change.
 We want to support young people to find scientifically sound and socially acceptable answers to these questions."

-Professor for Science and Sustainability Education
+Professor of Natural Science Education

 Science Education at the University of Zurich is seen as an empirical, research-based science, which seeks to make useful, evidence-based contributions to the presentation of scientific knowledge.
 Our research and teaching places particular focus on topics relevant to society and the future.
 Together with natural science specialists, we provide practical and evidence-based training for teachers.